esabelhaus/100-days-of-code/log.md

 **Thoughts**: 411 PDFs grabbed, 17000+ requests made, a lot of duplicate requests though... gotta clean that part up eventually

 **Link(s) to work**: [secret-octo-dubstep](https://github.com/esabelhaus/secret-octo-dubstep)

+### Day 10: Jan 12, 2017

+**Today's Progress**: Doing some homework as my entry today.
+Taking a class at UMUC on game development using jMonkey.
+Modifying some boilerplate code and adding stuff to create a coin flipping game. should be done by tomorrow.

+**Thoughts**: I REAAAAAALY want to refactor my professors code, but I'll resist the urge for now.
+If I knock things out quickly tomorrow, refactoring will happen, and the swing code will be cleaned up

+**Link(s) to work**: [CMSC325](https://github.com/esabelhaus-homework/CMSC325)